metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - If participation is mandatory, the orchestrator will notify exactly X entities.
 - If participation is optional, the orchestrator will typically notify more than X entities, and will select X participants from the candidates who apply.
 If less than X candidates apply or are selected, the orchestrator might either notify more entities, or declare the generation as unsuccessful.

-A notification MUST include the following initialization parameters:
+The initial notification MUST include the following initialization parameters:

 - `key_shares_count`: A positive integer specifying the total number of key shares to be generated.
 This value MUST equal the number of selected participants and MUST be at least 2.
 It MUST be the same for all participants.
 - `key_shares_threshold`: A positive integer representing the minimum number of shares required to reconstruct the private key or to produce a valid threshold signature.
-This value MUST be less than or equal to key_shares_count, and MUST be the same for all participants.
+This value MUST be less than or equal to `key_shares_count`, and MUST be the same for all participants.

-A notification MAY contain other parameters, whose roles however are outside of the scope of this document.

 ### Creation of Key Share Generator object

-Each candidate for a participant MUST initialize a key share generator object responsible for managing local state throughout the key generation process.
+Each candidate participant MUST initialize a key share generator object responsible for managing local state throughout the key generation process.

 This object MUST maintain the following internal state: